GoogleChrome/web.dev/src/site/content/en/learn-web-vitals/crux-and-rum-differences/index.md

 Where differences are slight (for example reporting a LCP of 2.0 seconds versus 2.2 seconds) both datasets will be useful and can usually be considered to be roughly in sync.

 When pronounced differences make you question the accuracy of the data, you should try to understand those differences.
-Can the RUM data be filtered to be more closely aligned with CrUX (looking only at Chrome users, for Desktop, with 75th percentile values over 28 days) to reduce these differences?
+Can the RUM data be filtered to be more closely aligned with CrUX (looking only at Chrome users, for desktop or mobile, with 75th percentile values over 28 days) to reduce these differences?

-If so—and if you can get the data to match more closely—then you should still ask why you are seeing these differences in the overall data and what this means.
+If so—and you can get the data to match more closely—then you should still ask why you are seeing these differences in the overall data and what this means.
 Are non-Chrome users skewing your metrics in a positive or negative way?
 Does this give you more insights into where you have performance issues that you can prioritize?

 If your non-Chrome users are getting different results then you can use this valuable insight that RUM has given you to optimize differently.
 For example, certain APIs are not available on certain browsers, but you can consider alternatives for unsupported browsers to also improve their experiences.
 Or you can give [a different, but more performant, experience](https://www.smashingmagazine.com/2022/03/signals-customizing-website-user-experience/) to users on constrained devices or networks.
 CrUX is limited to Chrome data, but you should consider all your site visitors' experiences to help prioritize improvements.
 RUM data can fill that gap.